mrbane10/PDF_Assistant/readme.md

 # PDF Assistant

-This application offers an interactive chat interface for querying large PDF documents, specifically designed for scientific and engineering textbooks.
+This application offers an interactive chat interface for querying large PDF documents, tailored for scientific and engineering textbooks.
 By leveraging Retrieval-Augmented Generation (RAG), it delivers accurate, context-aware answers grounded in the detailed content of the uploaded PDFs.

 ## Features